Please click to view.

 Tinea infections are commonly called ringworm because some may form a ring-like pattern on affected areas of the body.
-Tinea corporis, also known as ringworm of the body, tinea circinata, or simply as ringworm, is a surface (superficial) fungal infection of the skin.
-Ringworm may be passed to humans by direct contact with infected people, infected animals (such as kittens or puppies), contaminated objects (such as towels or locker room floors), or the soil.
+Tinea corporis, also known as ringworm of the body, tinea circinata, or simply as ringworm, is a fungal infection on the surface of the skin.
+Ringworm may be passed to humans by direct contact with infected people, infected animals (such as kittens or puppies), contaminated objects (such as towels and locker room floors), and the soil.

 There are several kinds of ringworm, including:

-- Majocchi’s granuloma, a deeper fungal infection of skin, hair, and hair follicles.
-It is most common in women who shave their legs.
+- Majocchi granuloma, a deeper fungal infection of skin, hair, and hair follicles.

-- Tinea corporis gladiatorum, a special name given to ringworm spread by skin-to-skin contact between wrestlers.
+- Tinea corporis gladiatorum, a name given to ringworm spread by skin-to-skin contact between wrestlers.

 - Tinea imbricata, a form of ringworm seen in Central and South America, Asia, and the South Pacific.

 Who's At Risk?

 Ringworm may occur in people of all ages, races / ethnicities, and sexes.

 Other people who are more likely to develop ringworm include:

 - Pregnant individuals who come into contact with infected children.